Alfresco/alfresco-ng2-components/scripts/README.md

 ./start.sh -v 1.4.0
 ```

-* Start the demo in development mode building the relative folder ng2-components with all the components and pointing to this component instead of the node_modules one
+* Start the demo in development mode building the relative folder lib with all the components and pointing to this component instead of the node_modules one

 ```sh
 ./start.sh -develop or -dev